paed01/bpmn-engine/API.md

   - `type`: Optional type, supported types are `require` and `global`, defaults to `require`
   - `fnName`: Optional function name

+The module name can be a npm module or a local module.
+If a local module is used the path must be relative from execution path, i.e. `process.cwd()`.

 ```javascript
 'use strict';